biril/backbone-faux-server/README.md

 ### Methods

-All methods return the faux-server instance unless otherwise noted.
+All methods return the faux-server instance and may be chained, unless otherwise noted.

 #### addRoute ([name], urlExp, [httpMethod], [handler])